Christopher Wilder: Florida and Georgia murders

-The first murder attributed to Wilder was that of 20-year-old Rosario Teresa Gonzalez, who was last seen on February 26, 1984, at the Miami Grand Prix, where she was employed as a spokesmodel at a temporary job distributing samples of aspirin for a pharmaceutical company.
+The first murder attributed to Wilder was that of 20-year-old Rosario Teresa "Chary" Gonzalez, who was last seen on February 26, 1984, at the Miami Grand Prix, where she was employed as a spokesmodel at a temporary job distributing samples of aspirin for a pharmaceutical company.
 Witnesses stated that she left the Grand Prix track between noon and 1:00 p.m. with a Caucasian man in his thirties.
 Her blue 1980 Oldsmobile Cutlass was found parked near Dupont Plaza.
 Wilder was a race car driver who frequented the Miami Grand Prix racetrack and was also at the race, where he raced in the IMSA GTU class in a Porsche 911.

-On March 5, 1984, Wilder's former girlfriend, Miss Florida finalist Elizabeth Ann Kenyon, 23, went missing.
+On March 5, 1984, Wilder's former girlfriend, Miss Florida finalist Elizabeth "Beth" Ann Kenyon, 23, went missing.
+Beth was a former University of Miami cheerleader and Coral Gables Senior High School special education teacher and cheerleading coach.
 She dated Wilder for a period of time, and was proposed to by him, but she declined due to their age difference; she is believed to have been last seen with him at a gas station near Miami.
 Her car was found six days later abandoned at the Miami Airport.

 Gonzalez was an aspiring model at the time of her disappearance and had participated in the Miss Florida beauty contest along with Kenyon.
 Neither woman's remains have ever been found.

-On March 18, Wilder led 21-year-old Theresa Anne Ferguson away from the Merritt Square Mall in Merritt Island, Florida.
+On March 18, Wilder led 21-year-old Theresa Anne "Terry" Ferguson away from the Merritt Square Mall in Merritt Island, Florida.
 He murdered Ferguson and dumped her body at Canaveral Groves, where it was discovered on March 23.

-Wilder's next victim was 19-year-old Linda Grover from Florida State University, whom he abducted from the Governor's Square Mall in Tallahassee, Florida, and transported to Bainbridge, Georgia, on March 20, 1984.
+Wilder's next victim was 19-year-old Linda Grober from Florida State University, whom he abducted from the Governor's Square Mall in Tallahassee, Florida, and transported to Bainbridge, Georgia, on March 20, 1984.
 She had declined his offer to photograph her for a modeling agency, after which he assaulted her in the mall parking lot.
-Wilder tied Grover's hands, wrapped her in a blanket, and put her in the trunk of his car.
-Grover was taken to Glen Oaks Motel and was raped.
+Wilder tied Grober's hands, wrapped her in a blanket, and put her in the trunk of his car.
+Grober was taken to Glen Oaks Motel and was raped.
 Wilder blinded her with a blow dryer and super glue.
 He applied copper wires to her feet and passed an electric current through them.
 When she tried to get away, he beat her, but she escaped and locked herself in the bathroom, where she began pounding on the walls.
-Wilder fled in his car, taking all of Grover's belongings with him.
+Wilder fled in his car, taking all of Grober's belongings with him.